jaleesam/week-4-game/README.md

 # week-4-game
-a number guessing game using jquery
+a fun number guessing game using jquery